ianloic/unladen-swallow/Doc/using/cmdline.rst

    If this is set to a non-empty string it is equivalent to specifying the :option:`-d` option.
 If set to an integer, it is equivalent to specifying :option:`-d` multiple times.

+.. envvar:: PYTHONDEBUGINFO

+   If this is set to a non-empty string it is equivalent to specifying the :option:`-g`1 option.
+If set to an integer ``i``, it is equivalent to specifying :option:`-g` ``i``.

 .. envvar:: PYTHONINSPECT